jonathanschneider/covid19-widget-canada/README.md

 The region can be set through widget parameter or through constants in the code by either providing a health region code or a the two-letter province code.

-The data comes from [COVID-19 Tracker Canada](https://covid19tracker.ca).
+The data is taken from the [COVID-19 Canada Open Data Working Group](https://opencovid.ca).

 The widget also supports dark mode.